 Sometimes the dance is more compliment than contrast, like the harmony of fruit flavors between duck a l’orange and Alsatian Gewurztraminer.
 Or even the simple brininess of oysters and the chalky minerality of Chablis.

 In the best cases, the relationship between wine and food is a happy mix of both.
 But the stage doesn’t always have to be a ballroom, and the dance doesn’t always have to be a waltz – or in our case, the pairings not as fancy-shmancy.
 It can be fast food.

 Using this as context, let’s dive into the delectable, guilt-ridden world of fast food and search for some stellar wine pairings.
 For the sake of practicality, I will discuss wines that you can find at your local grocery, rather than having to go to a specialty wine store (although if you have one within proximity, then by all means go).

-With the biggest, heaviest reds
+With the biggest, heaviest reds, the heaviest fast food

 Usually the stuff that first comes to our minds.
 Cabs, Zins, Malbecs, Syrahs, Blends, and the like.
 They have the most flavor, the most body, the most tannin, and the most of a whole lot more.
 But just because they’re the most obvious doesn’t mean they should always be first choice.

 Keep in mind that these reds represent the far end of the spectrum – the Schwarzeneggers of wine selections.
 More specifically, the tannins in these wines are extremely abundant, and their weights are all at the top of the (fast) food chain.
 To keep the interaction balanced & engaging, we must make sure we partner with take-out that’s just as substantial.

 The most obvious partners to these are heavy duty hamburgers.
-However, since were discussing the biggest reds available, think BIG like Carl’s Jr (Hardees) Six Dollar 1/3lb Burgers, the Five Guys Double Grilled Cheeseburger, and certainly In-N-Out’s Double-Doubles and 4x4s.
+However, since were discussing the biggest reds available, think BIG like Carl’s Jr. (Hardees) Six Dollar 1/3lb Burgers, the Five Guys Double Grilled Cheeseburger, and certainly In-N-Out’s Double-Doubles and 4x4s.
 Other drive-thru contenders, again, remembering to think big, would be chili cheese fries, Philly cheesesteaks, & fattier iterations of Mexican dishes like barbacoa or beef burritos with gratuitous cheese.

 In any of these cases, do be careful with anything spicy (jalapenos, red pepper flakes, etc) as tannins in wine, as well as alcohol, tend to exacerbate them for the worse.
 In the realm of barbeque sauce-slathered red meats, Syrahs (especially Australian Shiraz) & Zinfandels get a notable mention as they have inherent peppery/savory flavors that compliment meat, and fruit intensities that match the sweetness of the sauce.

 Think Grenache, Gamays, Pinot Noirs, Sangioveses, and more.
 When going lighter we naturally become more flexible with our pairings as our drinks are less demanding & aggressive (in the best cases, with no sacrifice to flavor).

 Sweet spices can tend to clash with the saltier, more savory tones of cured meat, or the lively flavors of condiments like ketchup or mustard, or the raw flavors of vegetables, and even peppery spices like cayenne and paprika.
 However, this same acrid character makes a perfect partner to the deeply charred flavors from grilling, searing, roasting, and so on.

 The applications of Beaujolais extend far beyond conventional sandwiches, as its vivacious fruit tones serve as a great match to strongly flavored and/or spicy foods like Cajun and Middle Eastern – just think of how notes of fresh strawberry & cherry would wonderfully contrast against a savory mouthful gyros from Halal Guys.

 Just like Beaujolais, Cotes du Rhone does well when matched with menu items that put the savory flavors of meat at the forefront, such as those deeply charred chicken & steak bowls from Chipotle or mixed piece meals from El Pollo Loco.
 Whether it’s Beaujolais or Cotes du Rhone, you have wines that are not very tannic and have livelier red fruit flavors.

 With this in mind, Mexican dishes that dabble with red pepper flakes, cayenne, chilis, and the like become outstanding partners to either wine as their piquancy will not be offset by an excessively tannic structure (the structure of wines from the former category would make your palate feel like a flamethrower).

 Regardless of the choices in wine or food, lets remember to take the bird’s eye view and repeat our mantra of matching the overall weights & characters of both participants.
 After conceptually scaling both partners mentioned above, can we see how they make fine dance partners?